 Over-the-counter retinol has to go through a conversion process once inside the skin, before it can act on the receptors, which means it is less likely to irritate than stronger prescription retinol.

 Retinol can be quite confusing because there are different forms of the vitamin A derivative that sit within the retinoid family and each has a different name.
 Below we reveal the ones worth having on your radar…

 Best for: Retinol Newbies

 Hydroxypinacolone Retinoate (also known as granactive retinoic) is an ester of retinoic acid and the hottest new retinol on the block.
-It works directly on receptors in the skin just like tretinoin but has little-to-no downtime making it an ideal choice for anyone who doesn’t want to risk irritation and wants quick results.
+It works directly on receptors in the skin just like tretinoin but has little-to-no downtime making it an ideal choice for anyone who does not want to risk irritation and wants quick results.

 Best for: Older, Acne-Prone Skin, and Pigmentation

 Retinoic Acid (also known as retin-A or tretinoin) is seriously potent and only available with a prescription.
-This is best for people who have been using over the counter (OTC) retinol for a while and want something stronger, older complexions (40+) with deep set lines, or anyone with heavy pigmentation or acne.
+This is best for people who have been using over-the-counter (OTC) retinol for a while and want something stronger, older complexions (40+) with deep set lines, or anyone with heavy pigmentation or acne.
 This is the most efficient form of vitamin A and acts immediately on receptors for fast and furious results.

 Best for: Good Skin That Wants to Be Great